-Equally with time, some hotels fall in to disrepair.
+Equally, with time, some hotels fall into disrepair.
 In one example, a hotel with seven floors only used the 1st, 2nd and 3rd floors.
 The remaining floors had not been used for over 40 years but all the outlets in these unoccupied floors were still live and connected to the same water system which served those areas that were still in use.

 As with all things that become older they become outdated, start to fail and require more maintenance.
 A good example being old inefficient domestic hot water generators that maybe scaled up inside and can no longer achieve the minimum storage temperature of 60°C… let alone the return temperature of 50°C!

 Occupation, there are times when not all the rooms are occupied continuously e.g. seasonal variation.
 Water services in rooms that are not used during these periods of lesser demand create little used outlets.
-The flow of water to these outlets can be very much reduced, allowing stagnation and the favourable conditions for colonisation by legionella bacteria.
+The flow of water to these outlets can be very much reduced, allowing stagnation and the favorable conditions for colonisation by legionella bacteria.
 Furthermore, there may be periods of shut down for low season or perhaps for refurbishment.
-When parts of the hotel or the entire hotel are closed the water systems within become stagnant; which again allows legionella to establish.
+When parts of the hotel or the entire hotel are closed the water systems within becoming stagnant; which again allows legionella to establish.

 There is also the routine monitoring and maintenance required on water systems, an example being the quarterly clean and descale of shower heads, roses and hoses.
 The shower head or rose is an ideal surface area for scale and biofilm to establish which allows legionella to develop [hence the need for the quarterly task].
-The awareness of the need for this one task alone is important and isn’t always understood or in some cases the task is simply not done [possibly as a cost saving exercise].
+The awareness of the need for this one task alone is important and isn’t always understood or in some cases, the task is simply not done [possibly as a cost-saving exercise].
 In such cases, it means that decisions affecting public safety are being made without the prerequisite competence and knowledge on the importance of the task.